moeen-mahmud/assignment-two-responsive-football/README.md

 ### What I learned

 - Here I follow the raw figma file as much as possible.
 In media queries, I learn a lot and tweking some points and discover the breakpoints.
+- Here I use some transition effect on the player's photo gallery.
+Though that was not a requirement.
+But that was fun, and I learn a lot.

 ## Author